Buy and Sell coins?

 Values of Two Pence Coins

-First issued by Edward III in 1351, and still produced today for the Maundy Ceremony.
+The half groat was first issued by Edward III in 1351, and is still produced today for the Maundy Ceremony.

 The original design, with a facing portrait of the King on the obverse and a long cross on the reverse, remained very much the same until 1502.
-An image of a Henry VI half-groat is available, courtesy of Spink.
+The issues of Edward III were made from London, York and Calais.

 The first major change took place during the reign of Henry VII, when a profile bust of the king was shown in much greater detail than the stylised portraits of earlier issues.